 Small Group Studies

 Start here with your small groups.
 These video-based studies connect the Bible and culture to show how Christians should respond to racism.
 Borrow the DVDs and accompanying leader and student books from the NC Conference Media Center, or watch the videos online with an Amplify subscription.
+We recommend beginning your conversations with a Conversational Covenant.

 Justice or Just Us?
 The Biblical Call to Confront Racism